fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

 ### `Framefile.json`

 The Framefile allows to define general and screenshot specific information.
-It has the following JSON structure:
+It has the following general JSON structure:

 ```json
 {